Home National Retirement Living Summit National Retirement Living Summit – Program

 Australia’s population continues to age, and while people are living longer, healthier lives, the pressure on residential aged care and healthcare services is mounting.
 With a major demographic shift on the horizon, the need for innovative solutions in home-based care has never been greater.

-The Government’s Support-at-Home program is ambitiously – and unrealistically – set to launch on July 1, but demand for in-home care is already outpacing available funding.
+The rollout of the Government’s Support-at-Home program has been delayed to ensure it is implemented more effectively, but demand for in-home care is already outpacing available funding.
 As policymakers grapple with balancing financial sustainability and rising demand, the number of Australians relying on home-based support packages continues to climb.

 Enter the RLC’s Shared Care model—an approach designed to deliver home care services more efficiently through pooled funding, which has been funded for a pilot to rollout in the coming financial year.